-Cosmic and abstract, repetitive dots are the foundation of US-based Korean artist Eunice Kim‘s visual universe.
+Cosmic and abstract, repetitive dots are the foundation of the visual universe of US-based Korean artist Eunice Kim.
 Coupled with her determination to take the collagraph into new realms through an innovative and safety conscious approach to printmaking, Eunice’s innovative work opens up the possibilities for working with non-toxic and sustainable methods.
 For the first instalment of this special interview series celebrating the rise of environmentally sound printmaking, we decided to speak with Eunice and find out more about her artistic practice and her unique printmaking technique.

 Sophie: When did your interest in the environmental ethics of printmaking begin?

 Eunice: I began exploring alternative processes in early 2004.
 Having developed allergies and sensitivities to chemicals and solvents commonly used in traditional printmaking media, I needed a technique that would allow me to continue working.

 Sophie: As an artist, I’m interested to hear your view on how the green printmaking movement has changed since you began working?
 Would you still consider it to be niche?

 Eunice: It has certainly come a long way as far as awareness, but we still have much work to do in putting that knowledge into action.
 I think that printmakers, due to the communal nature of shared work spaces, are a bit more informed about the usage of hazardous materials and processes, which are not exclusive to printmaking genre but widespread throughout most visual arts disciplines.
 More and more printmaking workshops and colleges here in the US and abroad are committing themselves to safer printmaking practices, which is extremely heartening and encouraging.

 Sophie: Can you talk about some of the key innovations in this field?